szwacz/nw-flash-trust/README.md

 ## Usage & API

 For the simplicity API is fully synchronous.
 It does a little of I/O, but so little I don't think it will freeze anything.
-If you have different opinion please share :).
+If you have different opinion please share it.

 ```javascript
 var path = require('path');